Group Leader Adolescents

 Data Collection Coordinator – Victorian Adolescent Health Cohort Study

 Aaron has worked with 2000 stories since February 2019.
 He has a bachelor of human movement, and bachelor of health science (Honours).
 His previous research experience has been centred on physical activity, biomechanics and anthropometry.
 Aaron has an interest in time use and its relationship with health outcomes, as well as modifiable risk factors of non-communicable diseases.

+Maxine works as the VAHCS Tracing Coordinator, but has also enjoyed helping out with the 8-year follow-up study as a project assistant.
 Maxine joined the 2000 Stories team in 2018 as a volunteer while undertaking her Masters of Public Health at Melbourne University.
-She is now a project assistant.
-Maxine is interested in developmental psychology, longitudinal studies and population mental health promotion.
+She has an interest in developmental psychology, longitudinal studies, epidemiology and population mental health.

 Carrie is the Administration Assistant for 2000 Stories.
 Carrie joined the team in January 2020, and brings with her vast administration experience gained through various roles in corporate industry.
 She completed her Bachelor of Psychological Sciences degree in October 2019, and will undertake her Honours year in 2020

 Clare joined the 2000 stories team in 2019 as a project assistant.
 She has completed a Masters in Clinical Psychology and will be working as a general psychologist from 2020.
 Clare has a passion for working with infants, children, adolescents, and families.
 She has a particular interest in infant mental health, as well as understanding intergenerational patterns of mental health and wellbeing.